UWV uses cookies

 • your recommendation for long-term care ('Wlz-indicatie')

-If you have been studying, you might need to include some of the following documents, for example:
+If you have been studying, you might need to include some of the following documents:

 • your reports and records from school

-• your reports on how you are doing at school, or during an internship
+• your reports on how you are doing at school, or at an internship

 • your proof of enrolment in SEN secondary education ('voortgezet speciaal onderwijs') or practical secondary education ('praktijkonderwijs')